Tanjava/RPSLS/README.md

 ## Unfixed Bugs

-There is no visual feedback regarding the outcome of the fifth and final round as the final game result is immediatly displayed after the last round.

-Minor improvements and optimizations can still be made.
+No major bugs were detected but minor improvements and optimizations can still be made.

 ## Frameworks, Libraries and Programs Used